spac3nerd/csi5510HW02/README_DOC.md

 searching and pagination.
 * The client has controls (radio buttons) to focus the scope of returned data (implemented by sending a new request to the server).
 * Some data-filtering options (search, # of results shown per page) are handled directly on the client
+* The client is able to display charts of the data being grouped by all of the data categories.
+* Given the correct information about a case(ie, using ), it can use a neural network to predict the Status of an aneurysm